 Tracking miles per state is already part of the IFTA report that we have to file every quarter, so it seems like it would be easy.
 Just add up the four numbers… but the IFTA report didn’t cover just one of my trucks but all of them.
 I had to break out each vehicle individually.
 Some of my trucks never left my state – others covered the country and even might have visited Canada.

-You can track all of this on a spreadsheet – I did for a long time.
+You can track all of this on a spreadsheet – I did it for a long time.
 But which spreadsheet?
+When I was running five trucks, I worked with dozens of spreadsheets to manage my business.
 I’d have several going at the same time and sometimes I’d forget to update all of my spreadsheets, so I’d have to track down the information.

 There had to be a better way.